 To be eligible to receive benefits, you must be able to prove that the injury, illness, or disease that you are suffering from is causally related and a direct result of an injury sustained while working.
 In essence, you must be able to prove, beyond the shadow of a doubt, that your injury is a direct result of your work.
-The Law Offices of Michael S. Lamonsoff, PLLC can help you prove your case and get you the benefits that you deserve.
+The Law Offices of Michael S. Lamonsoff, PLLC, is not a stranger to the Workers Compensation Board, the responsible insurance companies.
+We will help you with the filing of the necessary forms and fight to prove your case to get you the benefits that you deserve.

 If I receive workers’ compensation, can I still bring a lawsuit for damages?

 Yes, you can.
 Workers' compensation is intended to provide workers with some rapid relief for their injuries, but it is rarely enough to truly compensate for the losses that you have suffered.
-Powerful New York laws protect laborers, and, depending on the circumstances, you can bring a civil lawsuit to recover damages from those whose negligence caused your injury.
+Powerful New York laws protect laborers, and, in many circumstances, we can bring a third party civil lawsuit to recover damages from those whose negligence caused your injury.